acinep/DiskWeaver/docs/PRD.md

   operates.
 - **Daemon + transport**: a single long-running root daemon (`diskweaverd`) is the only process that touches disks.
-It exposes an HTTP+JSON API over a Unix domain socket (settled — see daemon-api.md's "Transport decision").
-The Cockpit plugin talks to it via Cockpit's `cockpit.http()`; the CLI is intended to talk to it directly over the same socket, though that repointing hasn't happened yet (see §4a).
-  Chosen over "Cockpit spawns CLI per action" so multi-step, long-running operations (rebuilds, growth) have a persistent process to track progress/state and so the CLI and Cockpit UI share identical behavior.
+It exposes an HTTP+JSON API over both a Unix domain socket and an opt-in PAM-authenticated TCP listener (settled — see daemon-api.md's "Transport decision").
+The Cockpit plugin talks to it via Cockpit's `cockpit.http()` over the Unix socket; the standalone SPA talks to it directly over the TCP listener.
+The CLI is intended to talk to it too, though that repointing hasn't happened yet (see §8.6).
+Chosen over "each frontend spawns CLI per action" so multi-step, long-running operations (rebuilds, growth) have a persistent process to track progress/state and so all frontends share identical behavior.
 - **Safety model**: every mutating request is a two-phase `Plan` → `Execute` call. `Plan` is pure/read-only and returns a serializable `Plan` object (ordered list of steps, each with the exact